Ute Tray vs Canopy: Which Setup Is Right For You?

 Flat tray

 Most flat trays from dealers are aluminium with fold-down and removable sides (courier-style).
-Aftermarket trays can be made to your size and requirements, and there are plenty of small engineering and fabrication businesses that make beautiful looking trays.
-Some people skilled with a welder will make a custom tray themselves (good option if you have the skills as you’ll save some money).
+Aftermarket trays can be made to your size and requirements, and there are plenty of small engineering and fabrication businesses that make beautiful-looking trays.
+Some people skilled with a welder will make a custom tray themselves.

 Pros: